 - Since they are in a 35% federal and 6% state tax bracket, their charitable deduction will be $205,000.
 When they subtracted their purchase price for the artwork from their tax deduction, they were thrilled to discover that they were able to provide $500,000 worth of impact on the mission field and realize a net gain of $155,000!

 - Charles and Catherine inform GFA of their preferences for use of the proceeds from the sale of their donation within the ministry – National Missionary or Bridge of Hope Program support, Bibles, Jesus wells, etc.

 - GFA sells the painting and uses the proceeds according to Charles and Catherine’s preferences.

 For more information:

-If you have any questions or wish to start the process for your gift, please fill out our contact form, or call Gospel for Asia's Harvest Foundation at 800-946-2742.
+If you have any questions or wish to start the process for your gift, please fill out our contact form, or call GFA's Harvest Foundation at 800-946-2742.

 All gifts are subject to Gospel for Asia's Gift Acceptance Policy.

 DISCLAIMER: This web page is designed to provide information and illustration of the subject matters covered.
 It is not intended, nor should it be used as legal, accounting or other professional advice.
 It is always a good idea to seek legal and tax advice from your professional advisor(s).